-In 1994, Probation created Operation Nitelite— a successful model of community supervision— which pairs Probation Officers with local police who go out into the community to the homes and haunts of offenders.
+In 1994, Probation created Operation Nitelite, a successful model of community supervision.
+The model pairs probation officers with police to conduct regular field work, which includes interactions with probationers, victims and the community at large.
 During special operations, Probation Officers also work collaboratively with state and federal law enforcement agencies on warrant sweeps.

-- Four years later, in 2005, Massachusetts Probation became one of the first states to track high-risk offenders using the GPS monitoring bracelet and among a few states to perform its own monitoring of offenders using the system
+In 2005, Massachusetts Probation Service became one of the first states to track high-risk offenders using the GPS monitoring device as an added supervision tool.
+We are among a few states to perform our own monitoring of offenders using the system.

-- Massachusetts was the first state to monitor domestic violence offenders using the GPS bracelet and has served as a catalyst for states such as Connecticut and Illinois which have used the Massachusetts Probation Service as a model
+Massachusetts was the first state in the nation to monitor domestic violence offenders using the GPS bracelet and has served as a catalyst for states such as Connecticut and Illinois, which used the Massachusetts Probation Service as a model.

-- Probation became one of the few states to use crime correlation, a tracking system to determine if a person is at or in the vicinity of a crime scene.
+Probation became one of the few state agencies to use crime correlation, a tracking system to determine if a person is at or in the vicinity of a crime scene.